ntsmk/chatbot-for-internal-member/README.md

 ## Tasks needs to be addressed by order

--   [X] define the frequent questions and answers for IT support context -> internal wiki created.
-Defined the frequent questions and answers.
+-   [X] Define the frequent questions and answers for IT support context -> internal wiki created.
+Defined the frequent questions and answers. -> Done
--   [X] just prompt engineering might be enough based on it, or fine-tune the model -> prompt engineering + RAG used
+-   [X] Just prompt engineering might be enough based on it, or fine-tune the model -> prompt engineering + RAG used -> Done
--   [ ] deploy the model in /chatbot as simple MVP -> in progress
+-   [ ] Deploy the model in /chatbot as simple MVP -> In progress

-## Status

-In development.

 ## Screenshot
 <img src="images/screenshot_v1.jpg" alt="Alt text" width="800"/>